Did you know that Budapest metro is a UNESCO site too? Let’s know more about it in this travel blog!

 Have you seen the Budapest metro UNESCO sites too and clicked some photos?
 What was your favourite station?

 I wrote this post in participation with Budapest tourism.
 Though my tour in the city was partly hosted, all the recommendations and ideas are solely personal.
-I only recommend what I personally experience and find worth appreciating.
+I only recommend what I experience and find worth appreciating.

 A UNESCO heritage metro line?
 Whoa I didn’t know that despite living in Budapest for a few years.